IT-MY-GITHUB/1-day-marathon/README.md

-# 5-day-marathon with HTML, CSS, JS
+# 1-day-marathon with HTML, CSS, JS
-## Examples of tasks: Gallery of cards, Slider, Drag & Drop, miniGame, etc.
+## Examples of small tasks: Gallery of cards, Slider, Drag & Drop, miniGame, etc.
 ###  In the gh-pages branch there are ready-made project files.
 <hr/>